SheriZig/Amazon_Vine_Analysis/README.md

 ## Summary
 Due to the lack of paid Vine member reviews, it was not possible to conduct a study to determine if there was bias between the paid and non-paid reviews.
 When additional paid Vine reviews are generated a study of this type would be benificial.

+In addition, I would also recommend conducting an analysis on the verified purchases to determine if there is a bias between the reviewers who purchased the book compared to those who did not.
+Do they rate higher/lower/same as those who did not purchase the book.